we shall have to think up signs, sketch a landscape, fabricate a plan

 — Octavio Paz

 Woods in the City are a contact zone for transdisciplinary encounters and exchange.
-These events series are dedicated to the unified field, to human and cultural transformation, to an exploration of questions around how do we want to live, to learn, and to work in the contemporary world, to a more conscious, sustainable and poetic living.
-These woods in an urban setting take place in 3 main formats: Woods Symposium, Woods Creathon and Woods Experience; and can be understood as an experience that fosters and deepens encounters between art, transdisciplinary research, culture and society.
-Woods for us is a metaphor for a holistic being, sustainable eco-system, something real and magical at the same time, the real forests and the symbolic ones.
-It can be understood as a transdisciplinary research and experience that fosters and deepens encounters between art, culture and society.
-Below you will find embodied principles uniting all our event formats.
+These events series are dedicated to the unified field, to human and cultural transformation, to an exploration of questions around how do we want to live in the contemporary world in more conscious, sustainable and poetic ways.
+These woods in an urban setting take place in 3 main formats: co-creative symposium, interdisciplinary creathon and Woods Experience; and can be understood as an experience that fosters and deepens encounters between art, transdisciplinary research, culture and society.
+Woods for us is a metaphor for a holistic being, a sustainable eco-system, something real and symbolic at the same time.
+Each Woods event from the moment of its idea through the process of its organisation and the happening itself is a lived practice from the inside out, based on embodied principles listed below that unite all event formats.

 * Holistic approach and Diversity